Two placed Arcs (the one on the right is a Full Circle Arc)

 Choose Place»Arc from the main menus to place an arc with full control over start and end angles.

 Choose Place»Full Circle from the main menus to place a full circle arc where start and end angles are fixed at 0° and 360°.

 Click the Arc button () or Full Circle button () in the graphic objects drop-down on the Active Bar menu, located at the top of the workspace.
-Click and hold an Active Bar menu button to access other related commands.
+Click and hold or right-click an Active Bar menu button to access other related commands.
 Once a command has been used, it will become the topmost item on the Active Bar menu.

 Right-click then choose Place»Arc or Place»Full Circle from the context menu.

 After launching the command, the cursor will change to a cross-hair indicating arc placement mode.
 Placement is made by performing the following sequence of actions:

 Click or press Enter to anchor the center point of the arc.